martinsumner/leveled/README.md

 {ok, Bookie} = leveled_bookie:book_start(RootPath, LedgerCacheSize, JournalSize, SyncStrategy)
 ```

 This will start a new Bookie.
 It will start and look for existing data files, under the RootPath, and start empty if none exist.
-A LedgerCacheSize of 2000, a JournlaSize of 500000000 (500MB) and a SyncStrategy of recovr should work OK.
+A LedgerCacheSize of 2000, a JournalSize of 500000000 (500MB) and a SyncStrategy of recovr should work OK.

 The book_start method should respond once startup is complete.
 The leveled_bookie module includes the full API for external use of the store.